shyamgovind/about-puppet/2016.4/01 - Using Forge module - NTP example.md

     }

     ```

 But the issue with this method is that our code is very basic & inflexible.
-It also doesn't handle all the different scenarios.
-What if you needed a different ntp.conf for a certain set of NTP clients ?
-What if you wanted to handle Solaris servers as well ?
-Or may be some AIX servers ?
+It also doesn't handle all the different scenarios like :
+    - What if you needed a different ntp.conf for a certain set of NTP clients ?
+    - What if you wanted to handle Solaris servers as well ?
+    - Or may be some AIX servers ?

    2. Forge to the rescue.